Elastic Resin: A Resilient, Soft, and Flexible 3D Printing Material

 Download our white paper for a practical walkthrough for physicians and technologists to get started creating 3D printed anatomicals models from patient scans, reviewing best practices for setting up a CT/MRI scan, segmenting datasets, and converting files to a 3D-printable format.

 Design Guidelines for Elastic Resin

 We’ve worked to develop and test a material that will print to the high quality standard you’ve come to expect from Formlabs materials.
-However, soft 3D printing materials in general require denser support structures and attention to specific design guidelines before you print.
+However, 3D printing flexible and soft materials in general requires denser support structures and attention to specific design guidelines before you print.